idosal/assistant-chat-gpt/README.md

 4. Follow the steps in the "Local Install" section above (with the resulting `/build/chrome.zip`).

 ## Roadmap
-- [ ] Turn popup into a chat
+- [ X ] Turn popup into a chat
+- [ ] Improve code playbacks
-- [ ] Improve tab UI
+- [ ] Beautify tab UI

 ## Contribution
-Pull requests and suggestions are welcome!
+Pull requests and suggestions are welcome.

 Many thanks to the brilliant @talkor for improving the UI!